Wiznet/RP2040-HAT-C/examples/ftp/server/README.md

 ![][link-run_winscp]

 7. Connect to the open FTP server using WinSCP.
-When connecting to the FTP server, you need to select FTP from the 'File protocol' session and enter is the IP that was configured in Step 3, the port is 21 by default.
+When connecting to the FTP server, you need to select FTP from the 'File protocol' session and enter IP that was configured in Step 3, the port is 21 by default.
 After completing the setup, click the 'Login' button.

 ![][link-enter_ftp_server_ip_or_host_name_and_port]

-8. Click the 'OK' button without entering the user name and password.
+8. Click 'OK' button without entering the user name and password.

 ![][link-enter_user_name]

 ![][link-enter_password]

-9. When all settings are completed, you can see that connecting to the FTP server.
+9. After all actions are completed, you shoud be able to connect to FTP server.

 ![][link-connect_to_ftp_server_1]

 ![][link-connect_to_ftp_server_2]

-10. If you download the file in the FTP server to the FTP client, you can see that the file is downloaded.
+10. Let's try to download file from FTP server to FTP client, you should be able to get results similar to below.

 ![][link-download_selected_remote_file_to_local_directory_1]

 ![][link-download_selected_remote_file_to_local_directory_2]

-11. If you upload the file in the FTP client to the FTP server, you can see the contents of the uploaded file are output.
+11. Now, let's try to upload file from FTP client to FTP server, you should be able to see the contents of the uploaded file printed in terminal.

 ![][link-upload_selected_local_file_to_remote_directory_1]